JFoederer/robotframeworkMBT/README.md

 ## Capabilities

 RobotMBT is suitable for sequencing complete scenarios, including action refinement for when-steps.
 Concrete example scenarios can be generalised for added data-driven variation.
 When all steps are properly annotated with modelling info, the library can resolve their dependencies and figure out the correct execution order.
-Each run a new trace is generated from the available options.
+Each run a new test sequence is generated from the available options.

 To be successful, the set of scenarios in the model must (for now) be composable into a single complete sequence, without leftovers.
 The same scenario can be inserted multiple times if repetition helps to reach the entry condition for later scenarios.